The skinny on eating for MS

 High-fibre foods help with constipation.
 Dietary changes are often suggested as the first line of treatment for people with MS who experience constipation.
 Good fluid intake can help regulate bowel function, as can a diet with plenty of insoluble fibre.
 This fibre cannot be digested and passes straight through the gut, helping digestion of other foods and removal of waste.
 A well-balanced diet with plenty of fruit and vegetables can provide this fibre.
 Prunes (or prune juice), figs, whole wheat bread, fibre-fortified white bread, brown rice, and high-fibre breakfast cereals are particularly good sources of insoluble fibre.

 Some people with bladder dysfunction drink less to reduce their need to use the toilet; however, drinking less can also lead to more concentrated urine, which can irritate the bladder and increase the chance of urinary tract infections.
 Less fluid intake can also cause bowel problems such as constipation.
-Drinking six to eight cups (about 1.5 litres) of water per day is generally recommended.
+We generally recommend drinking six to eight cups (about 1.5 litres) of water per day.
 It is best to avoid large quantities of caffeine and alcohol as these irritate the bladder.

 You can help ease fatigue by adjusting the diet.
 Try opting for smaller meals or frequent snacks rather than a large, hot meal to help maintain energy levels.
 You may also try incorporating protein with all meals or snacks.
 Protein or complex carbohydrates such as wholegrain bread can also help keep energy levels up.
 Eating too many sugary foods for energy can make fatigue worse, as they cause energy peaks followed by lows.
 Dehydration can also lead to fatigue, so aim to drink six to eight cups (about 1.5 litres) of fluids per day.
 Drinks that contain a lot of caffeine, such as tea, coffee and soda can have an initial pick-me-up effect, but too much caffeine can dehydrate you.